SamuelWhitton/natural-daina/README.md

     ~ newD *{}
 }
 ```
-An overloaded method can be chosen explicitly by [type casting](#type-casting) the overloaded method to the lambda type which matches one of the overloaded methods, solving the issue from the previous example:
+An overloaded method can be chosen explicitly by [type casting](#type-casting) the overloaded method to the method type which matches one of the overloaded methods, solving the issue from the previous example:
 ```
 [] (C, D) {
     *{